armoured/Counter-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To obtain node modules make sure to run npm install Run this program with npm start
+To obtain node modules make sure to run npm install.

+Run this program with npm start